-In this section, I explain how different racing conditions affect greyhounds with various running styles and why this may alter your race predictions.
+In this section, I explain how different track racing conditions affect greyhounds with various running styles and why this may alter your predictions.
 Please see: English Track Circumferences, Hare Types and Surfaces.
 Greyhound Predictor v2.0 Track Dimensions are also provided.

-An understanding of how the weather affects the running surface of a greyhound track is the key to answering this question, the ability to predict accurately in advance the going conditions? or state of the track? is indeed a vital element that should always be considered when predicting races!
+An understanding of how the weather affects the running surface of a greyhound track is the key to answering this question, the ability to predict accurately in advance the going conditions? or state of the track? is indeed a vital element that should always be considered when predicting races.

 Normal Track - [0.00 secs] - Dogs racing on a normal surface should produce normal race and sectional times.
-This type of going should be considered fair to all racing lines and running styles of greyhounds.
+This type of going should always be considered fair to all racing lines and running styles of greyhounds.

 Wet Track - [+0.20 secs] - A recent shower of rain generally makes a track run a little faster than normal, although persistent heavy rainfall invariably slows speeds down and favours the 'middle and wide runners'!
-The inside surface often becomes waterlogged due to the natural contours of a track, therefore dogs coursing a middle, wide or even sometimes a very wide raceline, frequently have the advantage of running on a faster surface!
+The inside surface often becomes waterlogged due to the natural contours of a track, therefore dogs coursing a middle, wide and even sometimes a very wide raceline, frequently have the advantage of running on a faster surface!

-One type of weather condition besides perhaps deep snow that may occasionally lead to a greyhound meeting being abandoned is that of thick fog, as it will be deemed too dangerous to race once the hare controller has lost sight of the lure and its distance to the leading dog.
+One type of weather condition besides perhaps deep snow that may occasionally lead to a greyhound meeting being abandoned is that of thick fog, as it will be deemed too dangerous to race, once the hare controller has lost sight of the lure and its distance to the leading dog.

 Now enter the track condition - Fast, Normal, Slow or Wet.